joeky888/dotfile/Android/Android.md

         * Install apk from github
     * Install Magisk
         * Unpack a lineageos rom zip and copy the boot.img to somewhere in the phone storage
-        * Open Magisk manager and install the boot.img (actually this will produce a patched boot.img)
+        * Open Magisk manager and patch the boot.img (actually this will produce a patched-boot.img)
-            * Copy the patched-boot.img to the pc # Using adb pull
-            * $ adb reboot bootloader
-            * $ fastboot flash boot ./magisk-patched.boot.img
-            * $ fastboot reboot
-            * If anything goes wrong, just flash the original boot.img again
+            * Go to TWRP -> Install -> Install image(on the bottom right) -> Select "patched-boot.img" -> Boot -> Swipe
     * Enable Zygisk
         * Magisk settings
             * Hide the Magisk app -> Enable